darwino/darwino-documentation/Setting-Up.md

 Unless specified otherwise, all the installation instructions assume a Microsoft Windows environment, with the software being installed on `c:\Darwino`.
-However, most of the instructions work identically on other platforms such as Apple OSX or Linux.
+However, most of the instructions work identically on other platforms such as Apple macOS or Linux.

 Darwino currently supports the following target platforms: